What We Do

 Join the Amazighness family!

 As the child of an Amazigh from the Rif and the grand-child of an Amazigh from Kabilia I'm committed to discover the plurality of my identities and their (conscious and unconscious) impact on my life.
 It is also one aspect of my heritage that I would like to spread knowledge about.
 Indeed, the history of Imazighen (plural of Amazigh) has been tortured, sometimes erased, and used to serve nation-state's narratives.
 It is still hard to capture all the nuances of this heritage.
-Tattoos are for me one way of opening a conversation with a friend, a mother, an aunt, an artist etc.
+Tattoos, scents and colors are for me one way of opening a conversation with a friend, a mother, an aunt, an artist etc.

 Bonding through ink opens hearts, minds and mouths especially of the last generation of wom.x.n still carrying these tattoos.
 Perhaps, by collecting memories and sharing our stories we can build a collective knowledge by/for Imazighen people that would travel time and generations.
 Yes, it's more than a tattoo and it has always been :)